-The development of the solar facility will result in the temporary loss of farmland soils within the Project area for the duration of the facility's operational lifespan (approximately 30 years).
-The solar facility will occupy approximately 14.17 acres of the 98.00-acre parcel.
-Within the Project area, approximately 14.13 acres of prime farmland soil and approximately 10.90 acres of land containing mineral soil groups 1-4 will be disturbed for the construction of the solar facility.
+The development of the solar facility will result in the temporary loss of farmland within the Project area for the duration of the facility's operational lifespan (approximately 30 years).
+The solar facility will occupy approximately 22.65 acres of the 98.00-acre parcel.
+Within the Project area, approximately 22.64 acres of prime farmland soil and approximately 4.54 acres of land containing mineral soil groups 1-4 will be disturbed for the construction of the solar facility.
 The Project has been designed to minimize grading in these areas to reduce impacts on soil structure and future agriculture viability.
-See drawing C103 of the Project site Plans in Appendix B for more information.
+See drawing C103 of the Project Site Plans in Appendix B for more information.

 Indirect impacts on agriculture in the surrounding area are expected to be minimal.
 The presence of the solar facility will not introduce pollutants, excessive noise, or other disruptions that could interfere with adjacent farming activities.
-Furthermore, the Project will comply with NYSDAM's guidelines to ensure soil integrity is maintained.
+Furthermore, the Project will comply with NYS Department of Agriculture and Market's (NYSDAM's) guidelines to ensure soil integrity is maintained.

 At the end of the facility's lifespan, approximately 30 years, the decommissioning plan will include the removal of infrastructure, soil decompaction to a depth of 18 inches, and the restoration of agricultural productivity through topsoil replacement and reseeding.
 Special attention will be given to areas containing mineral soil groups 1-4 to ensure their long-term viability for future agricultural use.
 It is also noted that a common practice in agriculture is to allow fields to rest in fallow periods that can range from one to five years, which allows the land to recover and store organic matter whole retaining moisture and disrupting the life cycle of pathogens by temporarily removing their hosts.
-The lifespan of the proposed solar facility (estimated at 30 years) is essentially a long fallow period, which will leave the site in a better condition than the current condition.
-This loss of farmland is temporary, and mitigation measures will ensure that the land remains suitable for farming and can be returned to active agricultural use, if desired, after the Project is decommissioned.
+The lifespan of the proposed solar facility is essentially a long fallow period, and this the area will be in better condition than the current situation.
+These impacts are temporary, and mitigation measures will ensure that the land remains suitable for farming and can be returned to active agricultural use, if desired, after the Project is decommissioned.